petr0x/esp-idf/docs/en/api-reference/peripherals/i2c.rst

 **Master Write**

-An example of building a commend link for I2C master sending n bytes to slave is shown below:
+An example of building a command link for I2C master sending n bytes to slave is shown below:

 .. blockdiag::
     :scale: 75